rapidsai/cugraph/datasets/README.md

 **karate_str** : The graph "karate_str" contains the network of friendships between the 34 members of a karate club at a US university, as described by Wayne Zachary in 1977.
 The integer vertices were replaced by strings

+### Additional datasets

-Larger datasets containing self-loops can be downloaded by running the provided script from `datasets` directory using the `--self_loops`
+Larger datasets containing self-loops can be downloaded by running the provided script from the `datasets` directory using the `--self_loops`
 option:
 ```
 cd <repo>/datasets